levand/domina/readme.md

 Previously, there was no straightforward way to do DOM manipulation in ClojureScript.
 The Google Closure library is available, but it does not represent a fluid, functional approach to DOM manipulation that users of libraries such as jQuery are accustomed to. jQuery itself, as well as other DOM manipulation libraries, are not easy to use with ClojureScript due to incompatibilities with the advanced mode compiler.

 However, a jQuery-esqe, functional approach to DOM manipulation is extremely well suited to ClojureScript.
 Domina, while it does not provide any innovations, attempts to provide a basic functional interface to DOM manipulation that feels natural in ClojureScript.
+For a good library that takes a novel, alternative approach to DOM manipulation inspired by Clojure's Enlive, consider [Enfocus](https://github.com/ckirkendall/enfocus).

 ## Key Concepts